nguyenhuuvui89/Shopping_Cart_ServerSide/readme.md

     - Search Product by name.
     - Products Maintenance form – update, or delete products by clicking to update and delete button in product card.
       Click to manage product to add product
     - Display a list of Customers by clicking to Customer on the navbar.
 List of customers will be display and you can click to the order button to access their order history.
 And you can delete their order here.
-Quantities available for product is updated when you delete their order.
+Quantities available for product is updated when you delete their order.( The order is deleted from customer)
     - If the admin tries to delete a product assigned to an order, the alert will be display.
   3. APIs
     I. **Product List: http://localhost:3000/admin**